xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-001.md

 }
 ```

+Recently I came across this article: [Figma rendering: Powered by WebGPU], and discovered that Figma has also adopted a similar implementation approach to complete its WebGPU upgrade:

+> We maintain our existing GLSL shaders, written in WebGL 1–compliant format.
+The shader processor then automatically handles translating them to WGSL.
+This involves parsing the shaders, making the necessary translations to convert them to a newer version of GLSL, then running the open-source tool naga to convert them to WGSL.

 Well, enough about the hardware abstraction layer, if you are interested in the implementation details you can directly refer to the [@antv/g-device-api] source code.
 We will use some of this API in the last subsection of this lesson.

 ## Design the canvas API